SagefulSolutions/Connect_LC_Portal/README.md

 # Connect WV Portal

-## ConnectWV Portal should enable the people of Lewis County, West Virginia to interact with other citizens, businesses and government agencies.
+## ConnectWV Portal should enable citizens of West Virginia to interact with other citizens, businesses and government agencies more quickly and efficiently.

 ## Milestones:
 ### Get Lewis County set up first thing